cissagatto/CrossValidationMultiLabel/README.md

 # CrossValidationMultiLabel
-A code to execute and save a cross validation in multilabel classification
+A code to execute and save a cross validation in multilabel classification.
+This code is part of my doctoral research.

 ## Scripts
 This source code consists of a R project for R Studio and the following R scripts: